Ridesharing Driver

 a message from uber warning a customer that they can't lower or remove after a delivery is complete

 Customers can’t remove tips!
-No more baits
+No more tip baiting

 Drivers are thrilled to hear that customers can no longer remove a tip after the order is complete!